 Theatre at Two Rivers 2017 Performance

-This performance will again be Co-Directed by Anna Crandall, Victoria Spencer, and Patrick Walsh.
+This performance was Co-Directed by Anna Crandall, Victoria Spencer, and Patrick Walsh.

 Metamorphoses: Fall 2016

 For our 2016 production, we took a break from Shakespeare and produced Mary Zimmerman’s Metamorphoses.
 Adapted from Ovid’s poem of the same name, this show takes the classic myths of Ancient Greece and puts them into a contemporary context.
 Its a beautiful show about transformation, human foibles, and above all, love.
 More info can be found here: https://en.wikipedia.org/wiki/Metamorphoses_(play).
 The play was co-directed by Anna Crandal, Victoria Spenser and Patrick Walsh.